 \chapter{Introduction}

 How do we engineer machines that reason?
-This is a question that has long vexed humankind.
-The answer to this question is fantastically valuable.
+This is a question that has long vexed humankind; answering it would be incredibly valuable.
 There exist various hypotheses.
-One major division of hypothesis space delineates along lines of assertion: that random variables and probabilistic calculation are more-or-less an engineering requirement \citep{ghahramani2015probabilistic,tenenbaum2011grow} and the opposite \citep{lecun2015deep,Goodfellow-et-al-2016}.
+One major division of hypothesis space delineates along lines of assertion: are random variables and probabilistic calculation more-or-less a requirement \citep{ghahramani2015probabilistic,tenenbaum2011grow}, or the opposite \citep{lecun2015deep,Goodfellow-et-al-2016}?
 The field ascribed to the former camp is roughly known as Bayesian or probabilistic machine learning; the latter as deep learning.
 The first requires inference as a fundamental tool; the latter optimization, usually gradient-based, for classification and regression.

 Probabilistic programming languages are to the former as automated differentiation tools are to the latter.
 Probabilistic programming is fundamentally about developing languages that allow the denotation of inference problems and evaluators that ``solve'' those inference problems.
-We argue that the rapid exploration of the deep learning, big-data-regression approach to artificial intelligence has been triggered largely by the emergence of programming language tools that automate the tedious and troublesome derivation and calculation of gradients for optimization.
+The rapid exploration of the deep learning, big-data-regression approach to artificial intelligence has been triggered to a large degree by the emergence of programming language tools that automate the tedious and troublesome derivation and calculation of gradients for optimization.
 Probabilistic programming aims to build and deliver a toolchain that does the same for probabilistic machine learning; supporting supervised, unsupervised, and semi-supervised inference.
-Without such a toolchain one could argue that the complexity of inference-based approaches to artificial intelligence systems are too high to allow rapid exploration of the kind we have seen recently in deep learning.
+Without such a toolchain, one could argue the complexity of inference-based approaches to artificial intelligence systems is too high to allow rapid exploration of the kind seen recently in deep learning.